ivanmendoza/hn4r/README.md

 ## ✨ Features
 * Save your favorite stories.
-* Fast to load and easy to use.
+* Fast to load and easy to use (see Performance section below).
 * Add the reader to your Home Screen! (without download heavy apps).
   * iOS: On Safari press the Share button and later choose "Add to home screen" option from the menu.
   * Android: On Chrome or Firefox, open the browser menu and choose the option "Add to home screen"